-On July 12–14, 2018, Living Waters will host their twenty-third Ambassadors’ Academy.
-With the Academy just two months away, Ray interviewed the Academy Director, Allen Atzbi, about this once-a-year evangelism training event.
+On June 27–29, 2019, Living Waters will host their twenty-fourth Ambassadors’ Academy.
+Ray interviewed the Academy Director, Allen Atzbi, about this once-a-year evangelism training event.

 RAY COMFORT: Allen, can you explain what the Ambassadors’ Academy is all about?

 ALLEN ATZBI: Sure.
 The Ambassadors’ Academy is a weekend of fast-paced classroom instruction and on-the-street witnessing, where people not only will learn how to reach out more effectively, but will get a chance to put what they learn right into practice on the streets, with skilled ministry mentors offering guidance along the way.
 The training is based in Southern California, with outreach locations including Huntington Beach and the Santa Monica Pier.

 RC: What’s one surprising thing that people learn about attending an Academy?

 AA: Funny enough, people often come thinking that the highlight will be the teaching, and with teachers like you, E.Z., Mark Spence, and my humble self, they’ll definitely get some profound and insightful training.
 However, at the end of every Academy participants fill out a short feedback form about their experience.
 The two biggest takeaways people get are often, first, the thrill of breaking out of their shell and doing a new aspect of evangelism for the first time (such as witnessing to a stranger, getting on the box, etc.).
 The joy of defeating fears that have held them captive for years, seeing someone model in person what sharing their faith looks like on the streets and then doing it themselves, and the memories of these conversations where they become friends with strangers, are all just so priceless.